ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 What information is publicly available about you?
 The amount can surprise you.

-The exercises this week through some popular methods and sources
+In the exercises this week we go through some popular methods and sources of openly available information.

-> We highly recommend to do the task 3!
+> We highly recommend the task 3!

 ## Grading